Tastes of Lizzy T participates in affiliate advertising programs. We may earn a commission when you make a purchase through links on our site.

 There are two different types of goulash.
 Hungarian goulash and American goulash.
-Hungarian goulash is a stew with meat and vegetables, usually seasoned with paprika.
+Hungarian goulash is a thick soup with meat and vegetables, usually seasoned with paprika.
 American goulash is very different.
 It generally has tomato sauce, macaroni and beef.
 It’s almost like a homemade hamburger helper.

 American goulash is an easy dinner that can be prepped and ready to eat in just around 30 minutes.

 We use a lean ground beef for this recipe.
 You could also use ground turkey if you’d like.
 If you want to spice it up a little, use Italian sausage.
 Delicious!

 You’ll find that every goulash recipe is seasoned just a little differently.
 Ours has Italian seasoning, soy sauce, a pinch of sugar, salt & pepper and butter.
 It’s a very simply flavored dish.
 What other spices can you add to goulash?
 You can add garlic, bay leaves or even a little dried red pepper flakes for spice.